On minimal entanglement wedge cross section for holographic entanglement negativity: HEN from EWCS in 3 / 2

-We begin with a brief review of the entanglement wedge construction in the context of a single interval in a $(1+1)$ dimensional holographic CFT at a finite temperature, dual to a bulk planar BTZ black hole as described in \cite{Takayanagi:2017knl}.
-For this, the authors considered the bipartition (refer to figure \ref{Single-interval}) comprising a single interval (of length $l$), denote by $A$, with the rest of the system denoted by $B$.
-As noted in \cite{Takayanagi:2017knl}, the minimal cross section of the entanglement wedge corresponding to the intervals $A$ and $B$, denoted by $\Sigma_{AB}^{\text{min}}$, has two possible candidates.
-The first one, denoted by $\Sigma_{AB}^{(1)}$, is the union of the two dotted lines depicted in figure \ref{Single-interval}, while the other one, $\Sigma_{AB}^{(2)}$, is given by the RT surface $\Gamma_A$.
-Then, the minimal entanglement wedge cross section (EWCS) was shown to be given by \cite{Takayanagi:2017knl}
+We begin with a brief review of the entanglement wedge construction in the context of a single interval in a \cft{2} at a finite temperature, dual to a bulk planar BTZ black hole as described in \cite{Takayanagi:2017knl}.
+The authors in \cite{Takayanagi:2017knl} considered the bipartition (\cref{Single-interval}) comprising a single interval (of length $l$), denoted by $A$, with the rest of the system denoted by $B$.
+Note that in \cite{Takayanagi:2017knl}, $\Sigma_{AB}^{\text{min}}$, the minimal cross section of the entanglement wedge for the intervals $A$ and $B$, has two possible candidates.
+The first one, denoted by $\Sigma_{AB}^{(1)}$, is the union of the two dotted lines depicted in \cref{Single-interval}, while the other one, $\Sigma_{AB}^{(2)}$, is given by the RT surface $\Gamma_A$.
+Then, the EWCS was given as \cite{Takayanagi:2017knl}

-where $\epsilon$ is the UV cut of{}f, and $\beta$ is the inverse temperature.
-Recently in a series of significant communications \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp}, the authors advanced an intriguing proposal that for configurations involving spherical entangling surfaces, the holographic entanglement negativity ${\cal E}$ may be expressed in terms of the minimal EWCS, which, in the context of $AdS_3/CFT_2$, is given by